porech/roborock-oucher/README.md

 You can set a delay in the configuration file.
 This way, the software will make sure that, after a scream is played, another one won't be played in the next N seconds.
 Set, for example, `delay: 10` and it will feel much better!

 ## What happens on a firmware upgrade?
-A firmware upgrade will remove Oucher along with its dependencies and the root access.
+A firmware upgrade will remove the Oucher startup scripts, and you will lose root access.
 However, the `/mnt/data/oucher` folder is not deleted, so your configuration and custom sounds (if you put them here) are safe.
 You can root the device again and install Oucher back following the setup procedure above.
 Everything will work as before.

 However, if you spent hours looking for the perfect sounds, we **strongly** recommend you to backup the config and WAV files, so you won't have to worry if for some reason you need to perform a factory reset.